 Stay in the Wangfujing Area of Beijing

 Beijing is a massive city, with some 25 million people.
 There’s ancient palaces scattered around the city but most of the big ticket items are centrally located near the Wangfujing area.
-Most people in Beijing don’t speak English, so for visitors it’s best to just stay in Wangfujing.
-This places you in walking distance to Tiananmen Square, the Forbidden City, Chinese National Museum, Temple of Heaven, shopping centers and a couple great night markets.
+Most people in Beijing don’t speak English, so for visitors it’s easiest to just stay in Wangfujing.
+This places you in walking distance to Tiananmen Square, the Forbidden City, Chinese National Museum, Temple of Heaven, shopping centers and a couple of great night markets.

 Forbidden City (Imperial Palace)

 A visit to the incredible Forbidden City is a must while visiting Beijing.
 This massive palace complex houses 980 buildings and was the seat of government for the Ming dynasty through the Qing dynasty between 1420-1912.
 Wear comfortable walking shoes!

 Also, be sure to dress for the weather.
 If you visit in winter like we did, prepare for temperatures even colder than the forecast suggests.
 We were underdressed and you cannot enter most of the palatial buildings, so you’re exposed to the elements.
 We were really cold and had to rush through this magnificent experience.